telerik/reporting-docs/report-items/subreport.md

 ---
 title: SubReport
-page_title: SubReport
+page_title: SubReport Report Item Overview
-description: SubReport
+description: "Learn more about the Telerik Reporting Checkbox report item, how to expand and shrink it depending on its contents, and how to use embedded expressions."
 slug: telerikreporting/designing-reports/report-structure/subreport
-previous_url: /designing-reports/report-sources/how-to-set-reportsource-for-subreport , /report-items-sub-report
+previous_url: /designing-reports/report-sources/how-to-set-reportsource-for-subreport, /report-items-sub-report
 tags: telerik, reporting, report, items, subreport
 published: True
 position: 12
 ---

-# SubReport
+# SubReport Report Item Overview

 The SubReport report item lets you display one report within another report.
 It is a container item just like the report sections and grows depending on its children.
 The screenshot shows a SubReport report item at design-time.
 This allows you to compose complex reports from disparate report sources.
 The data for each SubReport can be completely different.
 For example you could combine a product listing, a sales summary and a list of sales people each in their own sub reports, with each sub report getting data from a different source.
 You can also pass parameters to SubReports using the Edit Parameters collection editor.